-• Other sources: Other scenarios for the production of long-lived gravitational waves include protoneutron star convection [193], rotational instabilities in merger remnants [144], and eccentric binary systems [194].
+• Other sources: Other scenarios for the production of long-lived gravitational waves include protoneutron star convection [?], rotational instabilities in merger remnants [?], and eccentric binary systems [?].
 While these sources are associated with signals on the time-scale of 1 minute to 1 hour, much longer transient signals (on the time-scale of days) are also possible, for example in glitching pulsars or in accreting fast millisecond pulsars.
 The subfield of theoretical investigations into long-lived transients is fluid, and it is prudent to have a search dedicated to whatever long-lived transient signals may be awaiting discovery: predicted models, yet-to-be-predicted models, and total surprises.

 Relationship to other searches.
 This activity plan is closely related to a number of other efforts within the LVC.
 It complements the burst all-sky search for short-duration signals by extending the parameter space to longer durations.
-It overlaps with triggered searches for long-lived transients described in the GRB activity plan (section 6.3) and the neutron star transient activity plan (magnetars) (section 2.4).
+It overlaps with triggered searches for long-lived transients described in the GRB activity plan (section 6.3) and the neutron star transient activity plan (section 2.4).
 Finally, it is also related to efforts in the CW group to look for long-lived transient signals from neutron stars.
-A cross-correlation based pipeline [195] to search for intermediate duration signals bridging the gap between continous waves and transient searches has been proposed.
-Along the same lines, a hours/days/weeks long duration GW signals search is performed by the stochastic background group [196].
-We coordinate with the CW and stochastic background groups to identify overlapping interests, and identify the advantages and complementarities of different pipelines.
-The two projects are complementary as they focus on different time scales, and the stochastic background search, whereas this search is concerned with studying astrophysical long-lived transient signals.
+A cross-correlation based pipeline [?] to search for intermediate duration signals bridging the gap between continous waves and transient searches has been proposed.
+Along the same lines, a hours/days/weeks long duration GW signals search is performed by the stochastic background group [?].
+The Burst group coordinates with the CW and stochastic background groups to identify overlapping interests, and identify the advantages and complementarities of different pipelines.
+The two projects are complementary as they focus on different time scales, and the stochastic search is primarily concerned with the effect of transient phenomena (astrophysical or due to noise) on the stochastic background search, whereas the burst and CW groups are concerned with studying astrophysical long-lived transient signals.

-- Deliver low-latency triggers from burst pipelines for use by the astronomy community. - Deliver a search paper reporting any signals found by the long-duration search, and place limits on some classes of sources. - Enhance the long transient waveforms catalogue.
+- Deliver low-latency triggers from Burst pipelines for use by the astronomy community. - Deliver a search paper reporting any signals found by the long-duration search, and place limits on some classes of sources. - Enhance the long transient waveforms catalogue. - Investigate options to improve the coherent Waveburst sensitivity to long-duration burst signals.
+One of the options is to use the Wavegraph clustering algorithm, and develop the time-frequency graphs for the signal models specified in this proposal [?].